bartczernicki/Blazor-MachineIntelligence/README.md

 # Blazor-MachineIntelligence
-Centralized repo for my Blazor apps with Machine Intelligence (Statistics, Analytics, Machine Learning).
+Centralized repository of my Blazor apps with Machine Intelligence (Statistics, Analytics, Machine Learning).
 This repository will coalesce all of my Machine Intelligence in a single area and point to their source code & live demo locations.

 ## Live Demos
 •Baseball ML Workbench (.NET Core 3.x, Blazor Server): https://aka.ms/BaseballMLWorkbench